About Different Types of E-mail

 3) The Official AOL Mail seal in the upper-left corner of the mail border.
 The Official AOL Mail seal is clickable and will take you to AOL® Keyword:Official AOL Mail.
 You can access this keyword only through the AOL® software.

 Priority AOL Mail may contain content from AOL, from other members, or a combination of both.
 When members interact with certain AOL® products they can create content to be included in Priority AOL Mail.
-For example, when a member creates an Address Card, the Address Card subscription invitation will be mailed out to all Usernames selected by the member, along with a personal invitation to subscribe.
 Please go to AOL Keyword: Priority AOL Mail for more information.
 You can access this keyword only through the AOL software.

 AOL® Certified Mail will always include two attributes: